Schrodinger's Wave Mechanics: Remarkable Dates and Place One Hundred Years Ago

 {\scshape{Timetable:}} The exact dates of Schr\"{o}dinger's foundational discoveries, leading to his first publications \cite{SchrQMI, SchrQMII}, are not precisely recorded \cite{Bloch1976, DebyeInterview, Kragh1982, Kragh1984, Wessels1979} and \cite[pp.~459--465]{MEHRAIII}.
 However, one can estimate the timeline based on his letter to Einstein \cite[030\dag\;~pp.~141--143]{Meyenn2011}, dated November 3, 1925; Bloch’s recollection of two colloquia in Z\"{u}rich \cite{Bloch1976}, presumably held in late November and/or early December 1925 \cite[pp.~419--423]{MEHRAIII}; a letter to Wien \cite[037\dag~pp.~162--165]{Meyenn2011} from Arosa on December 27, 1925; and a letter to Sommerfeld \cite[041\dag~pp.~170--172]{Meyenn2011} from Z\"{u}rich on January 29, 1926.
 This yields a reasonable estimate spanning from early November 1925 to the end of January 1926.

-Schr\"{o}dinger in his letter to Sommerfeld dated January 29, 1926 \cite[p.~462]{MEHRAIII}; see also \cite[041\dag~pp.~170--172]{Meyenn2011}; writes: ``{\textit{ ...
+The discovery was the cornerstone of Schr\"{o}dinger's ``Annus Mirabilis'' (Miracle Year) and ultimately earned him the 1933 Nobel Prize in Physics.
+Shortly after his Alpine retreat in Arosa, in the pivotal letter to Arnold Sommerfeld from Z\"{u}rich Schr\"{o}dinger concludes: ``{\textit{ ...
 Finally, I still wish to add that the discovery of the whole connection $[$between the wave equation and the quantization of the hydrogen atom$]$ goes back to your beautiful quantization method for evaluating the radial quantum integral.
 It was the characteristic $- \frac{B}{\sqrt{A}} + \sqrt{C'}$, which suddenly shone out from the exponents ${\alpha_1}$ and ${\alpha_2}$ like a Holy Grail. }}''

-In this letter, Schr\"{o}dinger reported for the first time the success of the wave theory in solving the quantum oscillator, rotator, the non-relativistic (and partially relativistic) hydrogen atom (Kepler problems), and the free motion of a point mass in infinite space and in a box, prior to the formal publications \cite{SchrQMI, SchrQMII}.
+This correspondence announced his revolutionary formulation of wave mechanics -- marking the birth of the Schr\"{o}dinger wave equation.
+In this letter, Schr\"{o}dinger reported for the first time the success of the new theory in solving the quantum oscillator, rotator, the non-relativistic (and partially relativistic) hydrogen atom (Kepler problems), and the free motion of a point mass in infinite space and in a box, prior to the formal publications \cite{SchrQMI, SchrQMII}.
 He also formulated a program for future research.
-For the reader’s benefit, the complete letter has been translated from German to English in Appendix~D of our forthcoming publication \cite{Bar:Ruf:Sus}.
+For the reader’s benefit, the complete letter has been translated from German to English in Appendix~D of our recent publication \cite{Bar:Ruf:Sus}.

 In a letter dated February 3, 1926 \cite[042\dag~pp.~173--175]{Meyenn2011}, Sommerfeld responded enthusiastically: ``{\textit{What you write, in your essay and letter, is terribly interesting.
 My personal opinion on the mysticism of integers must remain silent, as must my personal convenience ...
 My impression is this: Your method is a substitute for the new quantum mechanics of Heisenberg, Born, Dirac ...
 Because your results are completely consistent with theirs...}}"